shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

 2. Select the `store-frontend` service from the list.

-   Notice that the two monitors you created `...` and `...` are linked to the service and in the ALERT state.
+   Notice that the APM monitor and Error Budget monitor you created are linked to the service and are in the ALERT state.

 3. Scroll down to the **Endpoints** list and select **Spree::HomeController#index** to explore the data for the resource.